mbastard/TargetingCustomers_DAIB/Formative_Assessement.md

 <img src="./plots/transcript_amount_histogram.png" alt="drawing" width="600"/>

-We assume that all transactions are legitimate and from the structure of the data (e.g. "buy one get one" campaign type), we assume that the data stems from a retail food and beverage company and that high amount transactions could stem from large group orders or catering activities.
+From the structure of the data (e.g. "buy one get one" campaign type), we assume that the data stems from a retail food and beverage company and that high amount transactions could stem from large group orders or catering activities.
+Therefore, we will treat the `transcript` dataset as legitimate.

 ## Variables of Interest
 After the total revenue per customer has been determined, it is possible to calculate the average revenue per year.
 This is important because it allows a long-term customer and a new customer to be compared in a fair manner.\